 BY CAR is the easiest way, and you can find here interesting info on how to drive in Mexico and where to rent a car.
 I recommend using the Discover Cars platform to compare different sites and find the best deals.

 Browse through international and local car rentals and find the best deal.

 BY BUS, either from Cancun, Playa del Carmen, or Tulum, you can easily take the small white van ( COLECTIVO) which will cost from 20 to 40 pesos depending on the distance.
 Arriving from Cancun, you will need to change to Playa del Carmen.

 Ask the driver where you need to stop before departure, and he will drop you off on the side of the road.
 You will need to walk a little to reach the beach, except Akumal, which is right there.
 All the others are at about 1 km distance.

 Casa Cenote is a bit too far.
 You will need to take a taxi.
 It’s not possible to go by ADO because they won’t stop on the Carretera Federal.

 BY TAXI – Although much more expensive, this is the easy way.
 You don’t have to drive and you can choose your pick-up and drop off, besides it’s a door-to-door service.
 Make sure you agree on the rate before, and you get the taxi number.
 Do not pay in advance, ever.

 For Further Reading

-- The 39 most unique places to visit in Mexico
+- The 39 Best Places to Visit in Mexico in 2023

-- 3 great tips on how to get from Cancun to Playa del Carmen
+- How to Get From Cancun to Playa Del Carmen

 - 8 fun facts about Cozumel